Chapter 18. Scanning the system for security compliance and vulnerabilities

 Conversion

-• A LUKS1 device is marked as being used by a Policy-Based Decryption (PBD - Clevis) solution.
-The cryptsetup tool refuses to convert the device when some luksmeta metadata are detected.
+• A LUKS1 device is marked as being used by a Policy-Based Decryption (PBD) Clevis solution.
+The cryptsetup tool does not convert the device when some luksmeta metadata are detected.

 • A device is active.
-The device must be in the inactive state before any conversion is possible.
+The device must be in an inactive state before any conversion is possible.

 checksum

-This mode stores individual checksums of the sectors in the re-encryption area, so the recovery process can detect which sectors LUKS2 already re-encrypted.
+This mode stores individual checksums of the sectors in the re-encryption area, which the recovery process can detect for the sectors that were re-encrypted by LUKS2.
 The mode requires that the block device sector write is atomic.

 journal

-That is the safest mode but also the slowest.
-This mode journals the re-encryption area in the binary area, so LUKS2 writes the data twice.
+The safest mode but also the slowest.
+Since this mode journals the re-encryption area in the binary area, the LUKS2 writes the data twice.

 none

-This mode prioritizes performance and provides no data protection.
-It protects the data only against safe process termination, such as the SIGTERM signal or the user pressing Ctrl+C. Any unexpected system crash or application crash might result in data corruption.
+The none mode prioritizes performance and provides no data protection.
+It protects the data only against safe process termination, such as the SIGTERM signal or the user pressing Ctrl+C key.
+Any unexpected system failure or application failure might result in data corruption.

 If a LUKS2 re-encryption process terminates unexpectedly by force, LUKS2 can perform the recovery in one of the following ways:

-• Manually, by using the cryptsetup repair command on the LUKS2 device.
+By using the cryptsetup repair /dev/<device_ID> command on the LUKS2 device.

-This procedure encrypts existing data on a not yet encrypted device using the LUKS2 format.
+You can encrypt the existing data on a not yet encrypted device by using the LUKS2 format.
 A new LUKS header is stored in the head of the device.

 Prerequisites

-• The block device contains a file system.
+• The block device has a file system.

 • You have backed up your data.